 - Algae (Volvox)

 Infusoria is particularly critical for anyone who is attempting to breed fish, as many newly hatched fry subsist entirely on microscopic infusoria during the early days of their lives.
-Having a ready supply of infusoria can make the difference been success and failure for an entire hatching of young fry.
+Having a ready supply of infusoria can make the difference between success and failure of the entire hatching of young fry.

 It is not unusual for aquarists to trot down to the nearest pond and scoop up some water to get a good starter culture for infusoria.
 However, that practice brings considerable risk.
 The unknowing aquarist in all likelihood is carrying home considerable grief in that little jar of pond water.

 In nature, there are often some undesirable elements hanging out with the good stuff.
 Water tigers, the larvae of the diving beetle, are particularly prolific and quite nasty.
 They'll eat anything they can get ahold of, including your young fish.
 Even bugs considered beneficial, such as the water boatman, can be dangerous to the small fry.
 The list of undesirables abound, but the shortlist includes these common critters: